 - Small-scale roughness elements are scatterers. - Fundamental assumption/ paradigm: small-scale roughness elements on the ocean surface are function of local wind speed/ direction. - Radar pulses can measure these roughness elements and return estimates of wind speed/direction.
-Instruments that do this are called scatterometers. - Currently active scatterometers fly on the METOP satellites and the International Space Station.
+Instruments that do this are called scatterometers. - Currently active scatterometers fly on the METOP satellites.